biobakery/humann/readme.md

 The recommended HUMAnN 3.0 metatranscriptome (RNA) analysis protocol differs depending on whether or not you have metagenomic (DNA) reads available from the same biological sample.

 **Analyzing a metatranscriptome with a paired metagenome.** In this case, we recommend analyzing the metagenome first.
 Then, rather than constructing a taxonomic profile directly from the metatranscriptome, use the taxonomic profile of the corresponding metagenome as an additional input to HUMAnN 3.0 via the ``--taxonomic-profile`` flag.
 This will guarantee that RNA reads are mapped to any species' pangenomes detected in the metagenome.
 RNA reads are otherwise provided as input to HUMAnN 3.0 just as DNA reads are.
 HUMAnN 3.0 RNA-level outputs (e.g. transcript family abundance) can then be normalized by corresponding DNA-level outputs to quantify microbial expression independent of gene copy number. **CAVEAT:** For low-abundance species, random sampling may lead to detection of transcripts for undetected genes.
 In these cases, we recommend smoothing DNA-level features to avoid divide-by-zero errors during normalization.
-The HUMAnN 3.0 utility script `humann_rna_dna_norm` will Laplace (or Witten-Bell) smooth paired RNA and DNA output files and then return the smoothed DNA, smoothed RNA, and relative expression.
-The relative expression of gene *i* in sample *j* is the smoothed value of RNA(*i*,*j*) divided by the smoothed value of DNA(*i*,*j*) and adjusted for differences in sequencing depth.
-The `humann_rna_dna_norm` script assumes that DNA/RNA sample columns are in the same order.

 **Analyzing an isolated metatranscriptome (without a paired metagenome).** In this case, analyze RNA read data just as you would DNA data (provided as a fasta/fastq file). **CAVEAT 1:** Note that species are quantified in HUMAnN 3.0 based on recruitment of reads to species-specific marker genes.
 While each genome copy is assumed to donate ~1 copy of each marker to metagenome (DNA) data, the same assumption cannot be made for RNA data (markers may be more or less transcribed within a species compared to the species average).
 As long as a non-trivial fraction of a species' markers are expressed, HUMAnN 3.0 will still detect that species in the transcript pool.
 However, species relative abundance estimates from the taxonomic profile must be interpretted carefully: these values reflect species' relative contributions to the pool of species-specific transcripts, and not the overall transcript pool. **CAVEAT 2:** Transcript abundance inferred from a lone metatranscriptome is confounded with underlying gene copy number.
 For example, transcript X may be more abundant in sample A relative to sample B because (i) the same number of underlying X genes are more highly expressed in sample A relative to sample B or (ii) there are more copies of gene X in sample A relative to sample B (all of which are equally expressed).
 This is a general challenge in analyzing isolated metatranscriptomes (not specific to HUMAnN 3.0).